1231301695/TT4L_G6_Requirements_Project/SRS.md

 ## **3.6 Usability Requirements** {#3.6-usability-requirements}

-The usability and quality in user requirements for the University Communication Service Portal system aims to ensure that the software is efficient, satisfying and productive for the intended users.
+The usability and quality in user requirements for the EduAxis aims to ensure that the software is efficient, satisfying and productive for the intended users.
 These requirements encompass measurable criteria for effectiveness, efficiency and satisfaction and the prevention of future issues that could arise from its user specific contexts.

 ### **3.6.1 User Interface** {#3.6.1-user-interface}